Pranjaltyagi76/IPL-Win-Probability-Predictor/README.md

 # IPL Win Probability Predictor

-This project predicts the win probability of the batting team during the second innings of an IPL match using ball-by-ball data.
+This project predicts the win probability of the batting team during the second innings of an IPL match based on the current match situation.

-The goal of the project is to demonstrate an end-to-end machine learning workflow — from raw data processing and feature engineering to model training and deployment using a web interface.
+It demonstrates a complete end-to-end machine learning workflow, starting from raw IPL ball-by-ball data to a deployed interactive web application.

-# Project Overview
+Project Overview

-Built using historical IPL match and delivery data
+Uses historical IPL match and delivery data

-Focuses on second innings chases, where the target is known
+Focuses on second-innings chases where the target score is known

-Calculates match-state features such as:
+Generates match-state features such as:

 Runs left

-Balls left
+Balls remaining

-Wickets remaining
+Wickets in hand

 Current Run Rate (CRR)

 Required Run Rate (RRR)

-Uses a Logistic Regression model to estimate win probability
+Trains a Logistic Regression model to estimate win probability

-Deployed as an interactive Streamlit application
+Deploys the trained model using a Streamlit web interface

+Includes visualizations for better interpretation of predictions

 # Approach

-Feature Engineering
+# Feature Engineering

-Merged match-level and ball-by-ball data
+Merged match-level and ball-by-ball datasets

+Filtered inconsistent and DLS-affected matches

-Computed real-time match state features at each ball
+Computed real-time match features for each delivery

-Removed DLS-affected and inconsistent matches
+Created a clean training dataset focused on second innings

-Model Training
+# Model Training

-Used an sklearn Pipeline with:
+Built an sklearn Pipeline combining:

-One-Hot Encoding for categorical variables
+One-Hot Encoding for categorical features

 Logistic Regression for probabilistic prediction

-Evaluated performance using ROC-AUC
+Evaluated the model using ROC-AUC (~0.88 on test data)

-Deployment

-Saved the trained pipeline as a serialized file
+Saved the trained pipeline as a serialized file (pipe.pkl)

+# Deployment

+Loaded the trained model for inference only (no retraining)

-Built a Streamlit app for real-time prediction and visualization
+Built an interactive Streamlit app

+Automatically calculates CRR and RRR from user inputs

+Displays win probabilities along with supporting visualizations

+Application Features

+Real-time win probability prediction

+Automatic run rate calculations

+Match summary and validation checks

+# Visualizations:

+CRR vs RRR comparison

+Team-wise win probability bar chart

+Match pressure snapshot (runs vs balls remaining)

 # Project Structure
 IPL WIN PREDICTOR/
 │
-├── app.py                  Streamlit app (inference + UI)
+├── app.py                  # Streamlit app for inference and visualization
-├── pipe.pkl                 Trained ML pipeline
+├── pipe.pkl                # Trained ML pipeline
-├── README.md                Project documentation
+├── README.md               # Project documentation
-├── requirements.txt         Project dependencies
+├── requirements.txt        # Dependencies
 │
 ├── data/
 │   ├── matches.csv